darwino/darwino-documentation/How To/README.md

-# Introduction
+# How to Guide
-This guide mill make you a Darwino Chef, by giving recipes to solve commons use cases.
+This guide mill make you a Darwino Chef, by giving you recipes to solve commons use cases.
 As with cooking, new recipes can be invented continuously, so this guide will be updated on a regular basis.